TDiff in the Dark: Gravity with a scalar field invariant under transverse diffeomorphisms: Calculation of the transverse constraint

 Next we focus on the square bracket on the RHS of the above expression, which using our longitudinal constraint will actually simplify greatly:

 Substituting this result back, we obtain

 which after simplification finally yields the transverse constraint

 \acknowledgments The authors would like to thank David Alonso López and Javier de Cruz Pérez for useful comments and discussions regarding TDiff theories.
 DJG also acknowledges financial help from the Ayudas de Máster IPARCOS-UCM/2022.
-This work has been supported by the MINECO (Spain) project PID2019-107394GB-I00 (AEI/FEDER, UE).
+This work has been supported by the MICIN (Spain) projects PID2019-107394GB-I00 and PID2022-138263NB-I00 (AEI/FEDER, UE).